AlexJeter17/MonoGameStarShooter/Docs/Articles/12_Part 12 Packaging and Delivery for Desktop.md

 Want to learn more?
 Visit the [Community Tutorials](https://docs.monogame.net/articles/tutorials.html) section for more resources.

+For more Samples of great monogame ideas go to [Samples and Demos](https://docs.monogame.net/articles/samples.html).

 Interested in connecting with other members of the community and showcase your projects?
 Visit the [MonoGame Discord Server](https://discord.com/invite/monogame) here!